Make sure it’s really broken before starting garbage disposal installation

 Save a trip to the store

 Your old discharge tube probably won’t be the right length for your new disposal.
-If it’s too long, simply connect it to the disposal, mark it and cut it with a hacksaw.
+If it’s too long, simply connect it to the disposal, mark it and cut it with a hacksaw for your garbage disposal installation.
 (Loosen the other pipe connections, if necessary, to insert the tube back into the tee.)
 If the old discharge tube is too short, you may have to make a time-wasting trip to the store.
-To avoid this, make sure the new disposal includes a tube, or buy one separately at the same time for about $3.
+To avoid this, make sure the new garbage disposal installation kit includes a tube, or buy one separately at the same time for about $3.

 Shortcut: Keep the flange